geoscript/geoscript-js/doc/api/feature/feature.rst

     :class:`feature.Schema`
     The feature schema (read-only).

-.. attribute:: Feature.values
+.. attribute:: Feature.properties

     ``Object``
     An object with all the feature property names and values.
 Used for property access only.
-Use :meth:`set` to set property values.
+Use :func:`~Feature.set` to set property values.